We found synergies and cost efficiencies to achieve the highest LEED score.

 The World's Most Energy Efficient Residence Hall

 Located two blocks from the White House on the Foggy Bottom campus, Thurston Hall is George Washington University’s largest freshman residence hall and is critical to the first-year experience for many students.
-The 100-year-old building has seen many uses since in its lifetime but has had no previous comprehensive renovations.
-A central, inaccessible lightwell will be converted to a highly functional outdoor covered space that will be useable most of the year.
-GWU is also taking the highly unusual step of putting back fewer beds that are currently in the building to improve residence life.
+The 100-year-old building has seen many uses since in its lifetime but had previously had no comprehensive renovations.
+CMTA served as the MEP engineer for this 200,000 square foot complete interior overhaul.